-Are you an old-hand when it comes to New York?
+Are you an old hand when it comes to New York?
 If so, then you may have already visited MoMA, the Met, the Natural History museum and the rest.
-Admittedly you could visit these urban temples to art and culture every week for the rest of your life and probably still not work your way through the hundreds of thousands of artefacts on display, but if you’re looking for a completely different and more intimate NYC museum experience, then we reckon the five below are definitely worth a look…
+Admittedly you could visit these temples of art and culture every week for the rest of your life and still not work your way through the hundreds of thousands of artefacts on display.
+But if you’re looking for a different and more intimate NYC museum experience, the five below are definitely worth a look…

 The Skyscraper Museum

 Lower Manhattan’s Skyscraper Museum explores New York’s complex architectural history and examines skyscrapers as “objects of design, products of technology, sites of construction, investments in real estate and places of work and residence”.
 The only museum of its kind in the world, the exhibition areas feature plenty of glass, stainless steel and mirrors in order to give visitors the feeling of standing many storeys above the streets below.
 Catch the current MILLENNIUM: Lower Manhattan in the 1990s exhibition while you still can – its long run will come to an end this month.
 Permanent exhibits include two fascinating mini-Manhattans; highly detailed, hand-carved wooden replica models of Midtown and Downtown, made by an amateur model maker from Arizona before he had even visited the city – and The Rebuilding of Ground Zero, a display of plans and 10ft scale model of the first proposed design for the Freedom Tower.

 The Skyscraper Museum, 39 Battery Place, New York.
 Open from 12 – 6pm, Weds- Sun.